As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 Mortgages with adjustable rates typically come in 5-, 7- or 10-year varieties.
 What you may not realize is that all ARMs have a 30-year term.
 The number of years referenced by a 5- or 10-year ARM actually refers to how long the rate stays fixed at the start of the term.
 If you don’t plan on being in the house for long, you might very well be ready to sell the property before the rate ever adjusts.

 If you’re in the house at the end of the fixed period, your rate will adjust up or down based on where the market is at the time.
-Typically, they adjust every year until you sell, refinance or pay off the loan.
+Typically, conventional ARMs adjust every 6 months until you sell, refinance or pay off the loan.

 If your rate adjusts upward, it’s important to note it doesn’t rise indefinitely.
 There are caps on how much your rate adjusts initially and at each subsequent adjustment.
 Finally, there’s an upper limit on rate adjustments for the life of the loan.